ONEDGE ENERGY

 • classify events as Compliant, Breach, or Opacity;

-• reduce evidentiary ambiguity;
+• reduce, but not eliminate, evidentiary ambiguity;

 • support lender, OEM, owner, operator, auditor, and regulatory diligence.